-Apart from trade and other receivables, and inventories, an impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+Apart from in the case of trade and other receivables, and inventories, an impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 Impairment losses are recognised in the income statement.

-For trade and other receivables, and inventories, which are considered to be impaired, the carrying amount is reduced through the use of an allowance for estimated irrecoverable amounts.
+For trade and other receivables and inventories which are considered to be impaired, the carrying amount is reduced through the use of an allowance for estimated irrecoverable amounts.
 Changes in the carrying value of this allowance are recognised in the income statement.